Heros von Borcke Ceremony

 The war ended with the South's defeat and subjugation.
 Conquered by the sword, the South was subjected to years of humiliation during the Reconstruction period.

-Unfortunately, reconstruction never really ended and today Southerners everywhere are still battling to hold on to their Confederate flags, their monuments, and their heroes.
+Southerners everywhere are still battling to hold on to their Confederate flags, their monuments, and their heroes.

 I am so proud to be able to witness this belated recognition of one of our valiant Confederates after so many years.
 This brave volunteer to our Cause of liberty still holds a dear place in the hearts of all Southerners who understand their own true history.